 My flight to Bagan was early morning and it’s ok to be at the airport one hour before departure.
 After check-in and security check go immediately to the departure gate.
 Sometimes the flights leave earlier than scheduled.
 It happened to me on my flight from Mandalay to Bagan.
-I am not sure if the plane would leave if you’re not there although you’ve checked in, but I wouldn’t give it a try.
+I am not sure if the plane would leave if you’re not there although you’ve checked in, I wouldn't give it a try.

 Bagan is totally different than Mandalay.
 It is not a city like Mandalay, but a landscape with thousands of Pagodas.
 I stayed in the Thande Hotel in quiet Old Bagan, whereas in New Bagan or Nyaung -U you have all the restaurants.
-I preferred to stay in a hotel with a pool for a siesta in the afternoon, although the location is not ideal in the evening because you cannot get away easily.
-I called a taxi once to have diner in Nyaung-U and couldn’t get one for my way back.
+I preferred to stay in a hotel with a pool for a siesta in the afternoon, although the location is not ideal for the evening because you cannot get away easily.
+I called a taxi once to have diner in Nyaung-U and couldn't get one for my way back.
 The owner of the restaurant was so kind and gave me a lift.
 Lucky me…

 The devastating earthquake in August 2016 has destroyed several pagodas completely and damaged many of them.
 I was there in January 2017 and still many were closed.
 Myanmar has been trying for Bagan to get recognition as a UNESCO World Heritage Site for many years, but still without success.
 However, UNESCO experts are already working along Bagan's archaeological team.
 Let's hope, this is a step towards the recognition.

 What to do in Bagan?
 Get an e-scooter and drive through the landscape and get familiar with the place.
 Here are my top not-to-miss spots:

 1 - Sunrise